Reducing Glass Industry Emissions with Sodium Hydroxide

 Sodium hydroxide

 Sodium hydroxide, also called caustic soda, can react with carbon dioxide to make soda ash.
-(Image: Martin Walker, Wikimedia Commons)
+(Image: Martin Walker, Wikimedia Commons, Public Domain)

 The production of glass is an emission-intensive process.
 For each ton of glass that ends up in windows and bottles, around 0.7 tons of carbon dioxide are released into the atmosphere.